wb-mirta/core/packages/mirta-cli/README.md

 **Runs only in Node.js** (not in Duktape).<br/>
 Automatic commit and tag creation — only when connected to GitHub via `ssh`.

-## Mirta Framework Special Options
+## 🛠 Mirta Internal Configuration

-Additional functionality is available by placing a `mirta.config.json` file in the repo root:
+The `mirta.config.json` file allows you to configure the behavior of `@mirta/cli` specifically within the Mirta framework.

-- `templates` — a list of paths to project template directories.<br/>
+Currently supported:

-  Performs recursive scanning for `package.json` files in specified locations.
+`templates` — a list of paths to project templates (e.g. in `create-mirta`).

-Example Mirta configuration:
+Example:

 ```json
 {